willhaslett/covid-19-growth/README.md

 [daily COVID-19 CSV files](https://github.com/CSSEGISandData/COVID-19) containing the data that are displayed on their
 [ArcGIS dashboard for COVID-19](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6).
-This repo aims to provide a sensible starting point and some useful functions for ongoing work in Pandas/Python using the JH data.
+This repo aims to provide a sensible starting point and some useful functions for reporting/analysis/modeling using the JH COVID-19 data.
 The latest JH CSV files are pulled from GitHub at runtime.

 For VSCode users, available as a self-contained, system-independent environment using Docker Remote with Jupyter Notebook integration.